mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- All the 50 mph signs on the stretch of the A436 from Kilkenny to Seven Springs need cleaning - they are really hard to see and people assume it is a 60 mph limit, 20th April :- [7458256](https://www.fixmystreet.com/report/7458256)
+- Dead street tree Wellington Square/ Wellington Road, 20th April :- [7458252](https://www.fixmystreet.com/report/7458252)
 - 10+ large polystyrene blocks dumped and breaking apart, 20th April :- [7457908](https://www.fixmystreet.com/report/7457908)
 - Dead deer blocking half the cycleway, 20th April :- [7457868](https://www.fixmystreet.com/report/7457868)
 - Potholes scattered everywhere, 20th April :- [7457235](https://www.fixmystreet.com/report/7457235)